-Implantable device to prevent abnormally slow hearbeat which may lead to collapses
+Implantable device to prevent abnormally slow heartbeat which may lead to collapses

-A permanent pacemaker is a small sealed electronic device, which contains a battery and electronic circuitry.
+A permanent pacemaker is a small sealed electronic device containing a battery and electronic circuitry.
 The pacemaker is connected to the heart with one or two wires called leads.
 The pacemaker provides a sort of ‘safety net’; if the heartbeat is normal, the pacemaker is in monitoring mode and does not stimulate the heart.
-If heart rate drops below a certain level, which could cause problems, such as tiredness, dizziness or blackouts, the pacemaker will give out small electrical impulses to which the heart responds by pumping.
-All pacemakers can also detect increase in physical activity and speed up heart rate accordingly.
-Depending on the underlying problem, the pacemaker can be a single chamber device (VVIR) with one lead going to the right ventricle, one of the bottom heart chambers or a dual chamber device (DDDR) with two leads to the right atrium and ventricle, i.e. top and bottom heart chamber.
+If the heart rate drops below a certain level, which could cause problems, such as tiredness, dizziness or blackouts, the pacemaker will give out small electrical impulses to which the heart responds by pumping.
+All pacemakers can also detect an increase in physical activity and speed up heart rate accordingly.
+Depending on the underlying problem, the pacemaker can be a single chamber device (VVIR) with one lead going to the right ventricle, one of the bottom heart chambers or a dual-chamber device (DDDR) with two leads to the right atrium and ventricle, i.e. top and bottom heart chamber.

-A healthy heart beats 50-100 times per minute and with every heart beat, blood is being pumped around the body to supply all organs with oxygen.
-Heart has four chambers, two top priming chambers (atria) and two bottom pumping chambers (ventricles).
-Under normal circumstances, each beat starts in the natural pacemaker called sinus node in the right atrium.
-The impulse then spreads across the top chambers and down via a junction called atrioventricular or AV node which lies between atria and ventricles.
-Then it travels along a specialized tissue called left and right bundle to the heart muscle cells that respond to the stimulation by contraction which causes the whole heart to pump.
+A healthy heart beats 50-100 times per minute, and with every heartbeat, blood is being pumped around the body to supply all organs with oxygen.
+The heart has four chambers, two top priming chambers (atria) and two bottom pumping chambers (ventricles).
+Under normal circumstances, each beat starts in the natural pacemaker called the sinus node in the right atrium.
+The impulse then spreads across the top chambers and down via a junction called atrioventricular or AV node, which lies between atria and ventricles.
+Then it travels along a specialized tissue called the left and right bundle to the heart muscle cells that respond to the stimulation by contraction, which causes the whole heart to pump.

-Sometimes the electrical system in the heart does not work well and there is a problem in transmission of the electric signal which can cause the heart to beat too slowly.
-There is no medication that can make the heart beat faster and if the problem is serious, it needs to be rectified with pacemaker implantation.
+Sometimes the electrical system in the heart does not work well, and there is a problem in the transmission of the electric signal, which can cause the heart to beat too slowly.
+No medication can make the heart beat faster, and if the problem is serious, it needs to be rectified with pacemaker implantation.

 You will need a blood test about a week before the procedure.
-Anticoagulants, i.e. blood thinning drugs and antiplatelet medication, i.e. clopidogrel, prasugrel or ticagrelor, will need to be stopped 5 days before the procedure.
+Anticoagulants, i.e. blood-thinning drugs and antiplatelet medication, i.e. clopidogrel, prasugrel or ticagrelor, will need to be stopped 5 days before the procedure.
 You can drink water, clear tea and black coffee (without milk) up to 2 hours before the procedure.
-Milk, food, sweets, tea or coffee with milk can be consumed up to 6 hours before the procedure.
+You can consume milk, food, sweets, tea or coffee with milk up to 6 hours before the procedure.
 Chewing gum and smoking is not permitted on the day of surgery.
 Please take all your regular medication (except diabetic medication and insulin) as usual with a sip of water.
-Please bring the actual list of medication including dosage with you.
-Dr Ruzicka will explain the procedure to you and answer any questions you may have prior to you signing the consent form.
-A small needle will be put in your arm.
+Please bring the actual list of medication, including dosage, with you.
+Dr Ruzicka will explain the procedure to you and answer any questions you may have before signing the consent form.
+A small cannula will be inserted into your arm.
 Shaving the implant site may be required.
-The pacemaker is usually implanted on the left side of the chest just below the collar bone but in left-handed people can be implanted on the right side.
+The pacemaker is usually implanted on the left side of the chest just below the collar bone, but in left-handed people can be implanted on the right side.

 The procedure will take place in the operating theatre.
-Monitoring equipment to check your heart rhythm, blood pressure and oxygen saturation (level of oxygen in blood) will be attached.
-You will be given antibiotic and sedation, which will make you relaxed and sleepy.
-Before the procedure starts, the operating site will be cleaned with antiseptic solution and you will be covered with sterile surgical drapes, leaving a small window for the implantation.
-Local anaesthetic will be injected under the skin just below the collarbone to numb the area.
-Dr Ruzicka will then make a small incision to gain access to one of the large veins, which lead directly to the heart.
-One or two leads will be passed along the vein inside the heart.
-The leads will be secured into correct position under x-ray and then sutured to the breast muscle.
-The leads are then connected to the pacemaker generator which will be placed under the skin.
-The wound will then be stitched with absorbable suture and a special glue will seal the skin.
+The physiologists will attach monitoring equipment to check your heart rhythm, blood pressure and oxygen saturation (oxygen level in the blood).
+You will be given antibiotics and sedation, which will make you relaxed and sleepy.
+Before the procedure starts, The operator will clean the operating site with an antiseptic solution and you will be covered with sterile surgical drapes, leaving a small window for the implantation.
+A local anaesthetic will be injected under the skin just below the collarbone to numb the area.
+The operator will then make a small incision to gain access to one of the large veins, which lead directly to the heart and pass one or two leads into the heart.
+The leads will be secured into the correct position under x-ray and then sutured to the breast muscle.
+The leads are then connected to the pacemaker generator, placed under the skin.
+The operator will then stitch the wound with absorbable sutures, and a special glue will seal the skin.

 After the procedure, you will be taken to the recovery area and then back to a ward where you will be able to eat and drink.
-Your heart rhythm will be monitored, you will have chest x-ray and the pacemaker will be checked by a physiologist who will answer any questions about the device.
+Your heart rhythm will be monitored, you will have a chest x-ray, and the pacemaker will be checked by a physiologist who will answer any questions about the device.
 If everything is fine, you will be allowed home the same day.
 You will be given a pacemaker identification card, which has details of the make and model of your pacemaker.
 You should always carry this card with you.
-If you require any further treatment in the future it is important that you show this card to the health professional treating you.
+If you require any further treatment in the future, show this card to the health professional treating you.

-The wound can feel quite bruised and sore, especially for the couple of days and you can use simple paintkillers, such as paracetamol or ibuprofen.
+The wound can feel quite bruised and sore, especially for a couple of days, and you can use simple painkillers, such as paracetamol or ibuprofen.
 The wound should be kept clean and dry for the first week.
-For the first month you should avoid lifting the arm on the side of the pacemaker above the shoulder level.
+For the first month, you should avoid lifting the arm on the side of the pacemaker above the shoulder level.
 If you notice any redness, soreness or swelling of the area, or any signs of bleeding or oozing from the wound, report this immediately to your GP as these may be a sign of wound infection.
 You will be probably able to feel the pacemaker box under the skin.
-It is very important that you don’t try to move the box or leads, but please let a doctor or physiologist know if there is any discomfort.
+You mustn’t try to move the box or leads, but please let a doctor or physiologist know if there is any discomfort.

 You must inform the Driving and Vehicle Licensing Agency (DVLA) that you have had a pacemaker implanted.
-The DVLA have guidelines for pacemaker patients and there may be some restrictions in place.
-It is very important that you discuss this with your doctor or physiologist or doctor who will explain this in more detail.
+The DVLA have guidelines for pacemaker patients, and there may be some restrictions in place.
+You must discuss this with your doctor or physiologist, or doctor, who will explain this in more detail.